Henry: Portrait of a Serial Killer: Accolades

+Best Director, Best Male Lead (Rooker), Best Supporting Male (Towles) and Best Screenplay.

-The film was recognized by the American Film Institute in 2003 for its AFI's 100 Years...100 Heroes & Villains list.
+The film was nominated by the American Film Institute in 2003 for its AFI's 100 Years...100 Heroes & Villains list.

 Comparison to real-life source material

 In prison, Henry Lee Lucas confessed to over 600 murders, claiming that he committed about one murder per week from his release from prison in 1975 until his arrest in 1983.
 While the film was inspired by Lucas' confessions, the vast majority of his claims turned out to be false.
 A detailed investigation by the Texas attorney general's office ruled out Lucas as a suspect in most of his confessions by comparing his known whereabouts to the dates of the murders to which he confessed.
 Lucas was convicted of 11 murders, but law-enforcement officers and other investigators have overwhelmingly rejected his claims of having killed hundreds of victims.
-The Texas attorney general's office produced the "Lucas Report," which concluded that reliable physical evidence linked Lucas to three murders.
+The Texas attorney general's office produced the "Lucas Report", which concluded that reliable physical evidence linked Lucas to three murders.

 Others familiar with the case have suggested that Lucas committed between two and 40 murders.
 Lucas confessed to almost every unsolved murder brought before him, often with the collusion of police officers who wanted to clear their files of unsolved and cold cases.
 Lucas reported that the false confessions ensured better conditions for him, as law enforcement officers would offer him incentives to confess to crimes that he did not commit.
 Such confessions also increased his fame with the public.
-Lucas was ultimately convicted of 11 murders and sentenced to death for the murder of an unidentified female victim known only as "Orange Socks."
+Lucas was ultimately convicted of 11 murders and sentenced to death for the murder of an unidentified female victim known only as "Orange Socks".
 His death sentence was commuted to life in prison by Texas governor George W. Bush in 1998.
 Lucas died in prison of heart failure on March 13, 2001.

-The character of Henry shares many biographical concurrences with Lucas himself.
-However, as the opening statement makes clear, the film is based more on Lucas' violent fantasies and confessions rather than the crimes for which he was convicted.
-Similarities between real life and the film include: